Essential Optometric Practice Equipment: A Complete Guide

 Avoid pre-owned equipment for items with high service requirements or rapidly evolving technology like OCT systems.

-Financing Options
+What Financing Options Are Available?

 Most equipment vendors offer financing with terms from 36 to 72 months.
 Compare interest rates against available cash and potential investment returns.
 Some key considerations: